CosimoRusso/ovh-reboot-vps/README.md

     "redirection":"https://www.google.com/"
 }'
 ```
-This will open a page in your browser.
+This will print on your termina a JSON object with the consumer key (save it) and a link.
+Click the link that will open a page in your browser.
 Login and remember to set the validity of the key to *unlimited*.
 If all went well, you have been redirected to google.

 ## Installation
 1. Fill in the `.env` file with your OVH keys.
 You can copy from `.env.sample` the format.